brianhouse/ART311/plan.md

 ## todo

-- all assignments on Google Classroom, plus rubrics
-- signup sheets for hosting and for presenting readings
+- confirm all visitors and tell the department (Ellie (havent emailed), Elisa, Nandita)
+- know how to manage break-out groups for discussion
 - first class prep (see below)
-- know how to manage break-out groups for discussion
-- mechanics of hosting visitors
-- questionnaire, prep email for day before if they need to bring something /
-- read and prep crib sheets for presenters

 ## todo weekly
 - grade introductions, hosting, essays
-- post texts two weeks in advance
+- reach out to visitors
+- post:
+Once things are working and I like the assignment, can build it out:
+- duplicate weekly essay assignment; scheduled to appear at 6:30 that week, due the thursday after
+- readings due at 3:30, appear at 6:30 the week before

 ## class format
 - students all read a text and leave (private, apparently) comments on the assignment